MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide.md

 - If you specify your own profile name, the configuration database is renamed **AIPScanner_\<profile_name>**.

 Although it's possible to upgrade the scanner in a different order, we recommend the following steps:

-> [!IMPORTANT]
-> For a smooth upgrade path, do not install the preview version of the Azure Information Protection client on the computer running the scanner as your first step to upgrade the scanner.
-Instead, follow the upgrade instructions.

 1. Use the Azure portal to create a new scanner profile that includes settings for the scanner and your data repositories with any settings that they need.
 For help with this step, see the [Configure the scanner in the Azure portal](../deploy-aip-scanner-preview.md#configure-the-scanner-in-the-azure-portal) section from the preview scanner deployment instructions.